alexKleider/phInfo/README.md

         sudo ./dependencies.sh

 This will take a long time (so be patient!)
-If at the end of this script you are asked to set a `MySQL` "root" password, leave it blank- do this by hitting the down arrow so that `<Ok>` is highlighted and then hit `Enter`.
-You may have to do this more than once!
+Near the end of this script you are three times asked to set a `MySQL` "root" password.
+Each time leave it blank- do this by hitting the down arrow so that `<Ok>` is highlighted and then hit `Enter`.
 The script ends with a reboot.

-### Server Software Installation
+### Server Setup

 Log on again, `cd` into the project directory (`phInfo`) and then have a look through the initial comments in `create-server.sh`.